-Experience: Mr. Eyring has served in various positions of administration at Brigham Young University-
+Prior to that, Mr. Eyring served in various positions of administration at Brigham Young University-Idaho from 2006 to April 2017, including Academic Vice President.

-Idaho since 2006, including Academic Vice President.
-Mr. Eyring will become President of Brigham Young University-Idaho in April 2017.
 Mr. Eyring was President of the Japan Tokyo North Mission of The Church of Jesus Christ of Latter-day Saints from 2003 until 2006.
-From 2002 until 2003, he was a special partner with Peterson Capital, a private equity investment firm; and from 1998 through 2002, he was the Director of the Masters of Business

-Administration Program at Brigham Young University.
+From 2002 until 2003, he was a special partner with

+Peterson Capital, a private equity investment firm; and from 1998 through 2002, he was the Director of the Masters of Business Administration Program at Brigham Young University.